parkermac/LO/notes/Forecast_Operators_Manual.md

 This is orchestrated by the last line in the crontab above by `driver_post1.py`.
 This makes all the files that end up on the LiveOcean server at APL https://liveocean.apl.uw.edu/output/.
 It also makes movies that are pushed to Parker's LiveOcean website http://faculty.washington.edu/pmacc/LO/LiveOcean.html.

 Issues to deal with will be:
 - Do other users have permission to scp files to the APL server?
+Yes they do.
 - Do other users have permission to scp files to homer (where Parker's website files are)?
+David can.

-If you have to rerun ROMS late in the day, you can run `driver_post1.py` on apogee at the same time - it will keep looking for 8 hours, and only start when the last of the history files shows up.
+If you have to rerun ROMS late in the day, you can run `driver_post1.py` on apogee at the same time - it will keep looking for 15 hours (until 8 PM), and only start when the last of the history files shows up.